spine-tools/SpineOpt.jl/docs/src/advanced_concepts/new_mga.md

 corresponding to satisfactory heterogeneity on subsets of variables e.g., unit investments, connection investments, storage investments.

 ## RPM Fuzzy MGA
-Instead of the original fuzzy MGA formulation we utilize a similiar one using the Reference Point Method %TODO% which, unlike the original formulation, guarantees Pareto-optimality and works even with ill-defined sets of satisfying solutions.
+Instead of the original fuzzy MGA formulation we utilize a similiar one using the Reference Point Method [Reference Point Approaches](https://doi.org/10.1007/978-1-4615-5025-9_9) which, unlike the original formulation, guarantees Pareto-optimality and works even with ill-defined sets of satisfying solutions.
 $$
 lex \max_{x \in X} (\min\{s_{o}(x),s_{c}(x)\}, \quad  s_{o}(x) + s_{c}(x))